Pol-Youth Protection Program

 University Facilities.
 Facilities owned by, leased by, or under the control of, or on the property of, the University.

 Youth Protection Officer.
 The person responsible for the implementation of the University’s Youth Protection Program.
 The Youth Protection Officer will work in collaboration with other support departments as necessary.
-The Youth Protection Officer reports to the Director of Enterprise Risk and Insurance.
+The Youth Protection Officer is the Director of Enterprise Risk and Insurance.

 Youth Protection Program Handbook.
-The University of Louisville Handbook for the Youth Protection Program detailing guidelines and procedures for programs involving Minor participants and compliance with the Youth Protection Program Policy.
+The University of Louisville Handbook for this policy detailing guidelines and procedures for Programs involving Minor Participants.

 PROCEDURES